OpenEvalProject/evals/manuscripts/elife-75529/v2/manuscript.md

 ### Affiliations

 1. Department of Physiology and Cellular Biophysics, The Clyde and Helen Wu Center for Molecular Cardiology New York United States
-2. https://ror.org/02feahw73 PhyMedExp, Montpellier University, INSERM, CNRS, CHRU Montpellier Montpellier France
+2. PhyMedExp, Montpellier University, INSERM, CNRS, CHRU Montpellier Montpellier France ([ROR:02feahw73](https://ror.org/02feahw73))
-3. https://ror.org/051escj72 Medical Intensive Care Unit, Montpellier University and Montpellier University Health Care Center Montpellier France
+3. Medical Intensive Care Unit, Montpellier University and Montpellier University Health Care Center Montpellier France ([ROR:051escj72](https://ror.org/051escj72))

 † Corresponding author

 ## Abstract

-Age-dependent loss of body wall muscle function and impaired locomotion occur within 2 weeks in Caenorhabditis elegans (C. elegans) ; however, the underlying mechanism has not been fully elucidated.
-In humans, age-dependent loss of muscle function occurs at about 80 years of age and has been linked to dysfunction of ryanodine receptor (RyR)/intracellular calcium (Ca 2+ ) release channels on the sarcoplasmic reticulum (SR).
+Age-dependent loss of body wall muscle function and impaired locomotion occur within 2 weeks in Caenorhabditis elegans (C. elegans); however, the underlying mechanism has not been fully elucidated.
+In humans, age-dependent loss of muscle function occurs at about 80 years of age and has been linked to dysfunction of ryanodine receptor (RyR)/intracellular calcium (Ca2+) release channels on the sarcoplasmic reticulum (SR).
 Mammalian skeletal muscle RyR1 channels undergo age-related remodeling due to oxidative overload, leading to loss of the stabilizing subunit calstabin1 (FKBP12) from the channel macromolecular complex.
-This destabilizes the closed state of the channel resulting in intracellular Ca 2+ leak, reduced muscle function, and impaired exercise capacity.
-We now show that the C. elegans RyR homolog, UNC-68 , exhibits a remarkable degree of evolutionary conservation with mammalian RyR channels and similar age-dependent dysfunction.
-Like RyR1 in mammals, UNC- 68 encodes a protein that comprises a macromolecular complex which includes the calstabin1 homolog FKB-2 and is immunoreactive with antibodies raised against the RyR1 complex.
-Furthermore, as in aged mammals, UNC-68 is oxidized and depleted of FKB-2 in an age-dependent manner, resulting in ‘leaky’ channels, depleted SR Ca 2+ stores, reduced body wall muscle Ca 2+ transients, and age-dependent muscle weakness.
-FKB-2 ( ok3007)- deficient worms exhibit reduced exercise capacity.
-Pharmacologically induced oxidization of UNC-68 and depletion of FKB-2 from the channel independently caused reduced body wall muscle Ca 2+ transients.
-Preventing FKB-2 depletion from the UNC-68 macromolecular complex using the Rycal drug S107 improved muscle Ca 2+ transients and function.
+This destabilizes the closed state of the channel resulting in intracellular Ca2+ leak, reduced muscle function, and impaired exercise capacity.
+We now show that the C. elegans RyR homolog, UNC-68, exhibits a remarkable degree of evolutionary conservation with mammalian RyR channels and similar age-dependent dysfunction.
+Like RyR1 in mammals, UNC-68 encodes a protein that comprises a macromolecular complex which includes the calstabin1 homolog FKB-2 and is immunoreactive with antibodies raised against the RyR1 complex.
+Furthermore, as in aged mammals, UNC-68 is oxidized and depleted of FKB-2 in an age-dependent manner, resulting in ‘leaky’ channels, depleted SR Ca2+ stores, reduced body wall muscle Ca2+ transients, and age-dependent muscle weakness.
+FKB-2 (ok3007)-deficient worms exhibit reduced exercise capacity.
+Pharmacologically induced oxidization of UNC-68 and depletion of FKB-2 from the channel independently caused reduced body wall muscle Ca2+ transients.
+Preventing FKB-2 depletion from the UNC-68 macromolecular complex using the Rycal drug S107 improved muscle Ca2+ transients and function.
 Taken together, these data suggest that UNC-68 oxidation plays a role in age-dependent loss of muscle function.
-Remarkably, this age-dependent loss of muscle function induced by oxidative overload, which takes ~2 years in mice and ~80 years in humans, occurs in less than 2–3 weeks in C. elegans , suggesting that reduced antioxidant capacity may contribute to the differences in lifespan among species.
+Remarkably, this age-dependent loss of muscle function induced by oxidative overload, which takes ~2 years in mice and ~80 years in humans, occurs in less than 2–3 weeks in C. elegans, suggesting that reduced antioxidant capacity may contribute to the differences in lifespan among species.

 ## Introduction